 Disney World Lightning Lane Multi Pass includes some of the most popular rides at all the theme parks.
 There are a few select rides, including TRON and the Guardians of the Galaxy rollercoaster, that offer paid access to the Lightning Lanes separately allowing guests to choose from multiple options in advance of their trip.

-If you don't want to pay $25-$39 per day for Lightning Lanes, then when you arrive at the park, head straight for the more popular rides that you wish to ride and get those out of the way first, to avoid waiting in longer lines.
+If you don't want to pay $25-$39 per day for Lightning Lanes, arrive at the park at rope drop and head straight for the more popular rides that you wish to ride and get those out of the way first, to avoid waiting in longer lines.

 After you hit your favorite rides then I found it was easiest to just work my way around the six different sections of the park in either a clockwise or counterclockwise direction - but what you do is up to you.